studiochampgauche/wordpress-boilerplate/README.md

 # Our WordPress Project
-Start theming and construct plugins fast with this repo.
+Start theming fast with this repo.

 - barba.js Ready
 - GSAP Ready